-Medina is an environmentally conscious community with a desire to "green" the neighbourhood with landscaping, and therefore have potential to be a pioneering community to encourage Walking and therefore have potential to be a pioneering community to encourage Walking and the state of the priorities for the weighbourhood black of the state of the state of the priorities of the state of the priorities of the state of across Medina and recommended as a demonstration project in the implementation plan.
+Medina is an environmentally conscious community with a desire to "green" the neighbourhood with landscaping, and therefore have potential to be a pioneering community to encourage walking and cycling.
+Some of the priorities for the neighbourhood are as follows:

-- There is potential to develop Harry Mcguigan Park into a mini Kwinana Adventure Park and to promote to residents within the City of Kwinana as an alternative for families than using the very popular park used by people outside the Kwinana area. - Proximity to secondary destinations of Kwinana Adventure Park, Darius Wells Library and Resource Centre, Gilmore College and South Metropolitan TAFE, to the Medina neighbourhood. - Utilise the laneway behind Medina Shopping Centre which has undergone a recent redevelopment. - Promote Medina as a pioneer neighbourhood of its kind in Australia. - Pace Road as the main street, there is potential to pedestrian prioritise, creating a low speed 30km/hr street.
+- There is potential to develop Harry Mcguigan Park into a mini Kwinana Adventure Park and to promote to residents within the City of Kwinana as an alternative for families than using the very popular park used by people outside the Kwinana area. - Development of a local route from Thomas Oval to Medina Oval spanning east west across Medina and recommended as a demonstration project in the implementation plan. - Proximity to secondary destinations of Kwinana Adventure Park, Darius Wells Library and Resource Centre, Gilmore College and South Metropolitan TAFE, to the Medina neighbourhood. - Utilise the laneway behind Medina Shopping Centre which has undergone a recent redevelopment. - Promote Medina as a pioneer neighbourhood of its kind in Australia. - Pace Road as the main street, there is potential to pedestrian prioritise, creating a low speed 30km/hr street.